Laura's Blog

 I consciously created characters to present the two sides of the Red Scare argument: Richard and his All-American family, whose WWII veteran dad works for the FBI and believes deeply in American freedoms and love of country; and Vlad, whose State Department, career foreign service dad, his Eastern-European immigrant mother, and his progressive, beatnik sister bring bold, unconventional ideas about art and politics to their Washington DC neighborhood.

 SUSPECT RED looks at the dangers of accepting insinuation as fact, of indiscriminately labeling all of a group because of the bad actions of a few, and of condemning others simply because of rumor.
 My hope is the novel spawns conversation—particularly among teens—about the profound need to be critical consumers of information.
 To verify the facts within stated opinion—whether those judgments come from national leaders, classmates, or our neighbors.
-To form our own individual ideas based on personal reflection, research, and experience.
+To form our own individual ideas based on personal reflection, facts, and experience.

-A nation primed: when McCarthy burst into celebrity, a mere five years after the end of WWII’s carnage, the country was weary of what they saw as European-born crises.
-They had recently witnessed the atrocities brought by an atomic bomb in Hiroshima and Nagasaki, and now the Soviets had developed their own.
-Within that context, many were “fed up” with FDR’s New Deal liberals and their tolerance.
+A nation primed: When McCarthy burst into political celebrity, a mere five years after the end of WWII’s carnage, the country was weary of what they saw as European-born crises.
+They'd recently witnessed the atrocities brought by an atomic bomb in Japan, and now the Soviets had developed their own.
+Within that context, many were “fed up” with FDR’s New Deal liberals and their tolerance--what today would be derided as "woke-ism."
 Nativism burgeoned.
 McCarthy played off that by dismissing East Coast Ivy-Leaguers who permeated Washington DC as weak, clueless “egg-heads.”
-As veteran broadcast journalist Edward R. Murrow said, McCarthy, “has caused alarm and dismay…And whose fault is that?
+As veteran broadcast journalist Edward R. Murrow said, McCarthy “has caused alarm and dismay. . .
+And whose fault is that?
 Not really his.
 He didn’t create this situation of fear; he merely exploited it—and rather successfully.”

-Deflecting criticism by attacking the questioner.
-This is particularly true with the press.
+Deflecting criticism by attacking the questioner: This is particularly true with the press.
 When Murrow did an expose on McCarthy, the senator tried to smear the reporter as being a “pinko,” citing Murrow’s involvement with student exchange programs with Russia in the 1930s.
-McCarthy called for a boycott of businesses that advertised with newspapers critical of him.
+McCarthy called for a boycott of businesses that advertised with any newspapers that were critical of him.
 He physically assaulted one columnist.
 He threatened another by saying he’d hate for that journalist to give McCarthy a reason to investigate him considering the man had six kids, adding, “When you write stuff like that, you’re helping the communists.”

 Still, both men knew constant media attention was their ticket to power.
-At first, the press covered them as titillating sideshows they didn’t take seriously, unwittingly lending them credibility.
+At first, the press covered both as titillating sideshows they didn’t take seriously, unwittingly lending them credibility.
 In 1953, the managing editor of the Raleigh News and Observer said, “The press made McCarthy.
 We go hog wild whenever he speaks.
 How long are we going to quote irresponsible statements?”

 Unsubstantiated innuendo: McCarthy was all about “guilt by association” and strategic exaggeration, what Trump himself would later dub “truthful hyperbole” and his staffers would call “alternative fact.”